Platonic Academy: Plato's Academy

-In at least Plato's time, the school did not have any particular doctrine to teach; rather, Plato (and probably other associates of his) posed problems to be studied and solved by the others.
+As far as is known, during Plato's time, the school did not have any particular doctrine to teach; rather, Plato (and probably other associates of his) posed problems to be studied and solved by the others.
 There is evidence of lectures given, most notably Plato's lecture "On the Good"; but probably the use of dialectic was more common.
-According to an unverifiable story, dated of some 700 years after the founding of the school, above the entrance to the Academy was inscribed the phrase "Let None But Geometers Enter Here."
+According to an unverifiable story, dating some 700 years after the founding of the school, above the entrance to the academy was inscribed the phrase “Let no one untrained in geometry enter.” (Ἀγεωμέτρητος μηδεὶς εἰσίτω.)

 Many have imagined that the Academic curriculum would have closely resembled the one canvassed in Plato's Republic.
 Others, however, have argued that such a picture ignores the obvious peculiar arrangements of the ideal society envisioned in that dialogue.
 The subjects of study almost certainly included mathematics as well as the philosophical topics with which the Platonic dialogues deal, but there is little reliable evidence.
-There is some evidence for what today would be considered strictly scientific research: Simplicius reports that Plato had instructed the other members to discover the simplest explanation of the observable, irregular motion of heavenly bodies: "by hypothesizing what uniform and ordered motions is it possible to save the appearances relating to planetary motions."
-(According to Simplicius, Plato's colleague Eudoxus was the first to have worked on this problem.)
+There is some evidence for what today would be considered strictly scientific research: Simplicius reports that Plato had instructed the other members to discover the simplest explanation of the observable, irregular motion of heavenly bodies: “by hypothesizing what uniform and ordered motions is it possible to save the appearances relating to planetary motions” (according to Simplicius, Plato's colleague Eudoxus was the first to have worked on this problem).

 Plato's Academy is often said to have been a school for would-be politicians in the ancient world, and to have had many illustrious alumni.
-In a recent survey of the evidence, Malcolm Schofield, however, has argued that it is difficult to know to what extent the Academy was interested in practical (i.e., non-theoretical) politics since much of our evidence "reflects ancient polemic for or against Plato."
+In a recent survey of the evidence, Malcolm Schofield, however, has argued that it is difficult to know to what extent the academy was interested in practical (i.e., non-theoretical) politics since much of our evidence "reflects ancient polemic for or against Plato."

-Later history of the Academy
+Later history

 The School of Athens by Raphael (1509-1510), fresco at the Apostolic Palace, Vatican City.

-Diogenes Laërtius divided the history of the Academy into three: the Old, the Middle, and the New.
+Diogenes Laërtius divided the history of the academy into three: the Old, the Middle, and the New.
 At the head of the Old he put Plato, at the head of the Middle Academy, Arcesilaus, and of the New, Lacydes.
 Sextus Empiricus enumerated five divisions of the followers of Plato.
 He made Plato founder of the first Academy; Arcesilaus of the second; Carneades of the third; Philo and Charmadas of the fourth; Antiochus of the fifth.
 Cicero recognised only two Academies, the Old and New, and made the latter commence with Arcesilaus.

 Old Academy

-Plato's immediate successors as "scholarch" of the Academy were Speusippus (347–339 BC), Xenocrates (339–314 BC), Polemo (314–269 BC), and Crates (c.
+Plato's immediate successors as "scholarch" of the academy were Speusippus (347–339 BC), Xenocrates (339–314 BC), Polemo (314–269 BC), and Crates (c.
 269–266 BC).
-Other notable members of the Academy include Aristotle, Heraclides, Eudoxus, Philip of Opus, and Crantor.
+Other notable members of the academy include Aristotle, Heraclides, Eudoxus, Philip of Opus, and Crantor.

 Middle Academy

 Around 266 BC Arcesilaus became scholarch.
 Under Arcesilaus (c.
-266–241 BC), the Academy strongly emphasized Academic skepticism.
+266–241 BC), the academy strongly emphasized Academic skepticism.
 Arcesilaus was followed by Lacydes of Cyrene (241–215 BC), Evander and Telecles (jointly) (205 – c.
 165 BC), and Hegesinus (c.
 160 BC).